USC-Office-of-Sustainability/SustainabilityResearchFinder/README.md

 ## Usage

-To run the shiny app, open the app.R file in RStudio and click Run App.
+To run just the shiny app, download the appropriate files, open the app.R file in RStudio and click Run App.

 To update keywords and/or context dependencies, add the new files to data_raw/.
 In scripts_2023/08_run_text2sdg.R, update the file names in